raspberrypilearning/xai-challenge-image-classfier/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Your model is trained, tested, and ready to use, but to use it you need to create a Scratch project that can allow your user to input images and classify the input as `hotdog` or `nothotdog`.
+Your model is trained, tested, and ready to use, but to use it you need to create a Scratch project that allows your user to input images and classify the input as `hotdog` or `nothotdog`.
 </div>
 <div>
 ![Photo of a hotdog with the Scratch cartoon cat in front of it.
 The cat has a speech bubble giving the confidence score from a machine learning model that has correctly classified the image as a hotdog.](images/demo_shot.png){:width="300px"}